yuvrajSoneja2004/ask-wishdom/Categories.md

 - Redesign single question page [DONE]
 - Add icons on navitems [DONE]
 - Make the app responsive
-- Customize the sidebar
+- Customize the sidebar [DONE]
-- Design and add like functionality to single community answer card`
+- Design and add like functionality to single community answer card